 Patients who are taking the generic blood pressure medication “valsartan” need to check their prescriptions to see which company is making the drugs.
 The FDA recently issued a recall of several prescription medications containing valsartan due to the detection of an impurity that has been classified as a probable human carcinogen (a substance that could cause cancer).

-Consumers are advised to follow their doctors’ instructions, and to continue taking the medications until they’re able to obtain replacement products.
+Consumers are advised to follow their doctors’ instruction and to continue taking the medications until they’re able to obtain replacement products.
 They should also check the drug labels and contact the dispensing pharmacies to find out which company sold the products.
 Those with recalled medicines should follow the recall instructions provided by the companies.
 That information can be found on the FDA’s website.

 It is believed that changes in the manufacturing process implemented back in 2012 may have introduced the impurity to valsartan.
 If this proves to be the case, thousands of patients could have been exposed to the potential cancer risk.
 Our firm is investigating cases in which patients suffered serious injuries because of valsartan.

 The Chinese manufacturer, Zhejiang Huahai Pharmaceuticals, makes Valsartan.
 They detected an impurity called “N-nitrosodimethylamine (NDMA)” in the valsartan supplied to manufacturers in the European Union.